Ekali (DJ)

-Nathan Shaw (born September 22, 1991), known professionally as Ekali, is a Canadian electronic music producer, DJ, and musician based in Los Angeles, California.
+Nathan Shaw (born September 22, 1991), known professionally as Ekali, is a Canadian electronic music producer, DJ, and musician based in Vancouver, British Columbia.
 To date, he has released one studio album, A World Away (2020) via Big Beat Records and two EP's, Crystal Eyes (2018) via OWSLA and his most recent, Alinea on June 23, 2023, through his independent imprint, Awakening.

 Over the course of his career, Shaw has collaborated the likes of ZHU, Denzel Curry, KRANE, ILLENIUM and performed at a series of high-profile music festivals, such as Coachella, The Grass Is Greener, and Shambala Festival.